Q & A with Professor Tobias Larsson

 Q: How can you talk about Product-Service Systems and ‘total life-cycle commitments’, and at the same time focus so strongly on the early phases of engineering development?

 A: Make no mistake; this is a subject where modeling and simulation becomes more important than ever.
 The knowledge of product lifecycle usage, the reapplication of that knowledge, and the possibility to simulate function performance over life-cycle becomes key, especially in the early phases of design before making the investments in expensive hardware, or production.
-This is why we need to merge our expertise in Knowledge Engineering and Simulation Driven Design with the overall skills in Product Development perspective to explore and develop knowledge intensive tools and methods for knowledge capture and reuse, for the purpose of predicting lifecycle effects of early decisions in the concept phase, arriving at a model driven decision environment (model based engineering).
+This is why we need to merge our expertise in Model Driven Development (Design Automation and Simulation Driven Design), Innovation Engineering (Value Driven Design etc,) with the overall skills in Product Development perspective to explore and develop knowledge intensive tools and methods for knowledge capture and reuse, for the purpose of predicting lifecycle effects of early decisions in the concept phase, arriving at a model driven decision environment (model based engineering) where final value is in focus.
 Hence, companies and customers want the innovation output of such a process, and our part is the early model based engineering approach to manage the complexity of balancing needs and requirements and design a desired outcome.

 Q: You work in the intersection of business, engineering, and human values.
 What does the term ‘simulation’ include in such a highly diverse context?